JunyiZhou-Conny/PediatricSavior/README.md

 1. **Prepare Local Frontend Copy:**
    - Clone the frontend repository into a local folder.
 Update the API calls as necessary.
-   - Updating the API call is of great importance especially after setting the backend configuration
+   - Updating the API call is of great importance especially after setting the backend configuration.
+We have api.connyzhou.com as the API entry.
+You might be wondering why that is the case.
+This is due to that Auth0 requires HTTPS protocols.
+Check the SSL Certificate section for detail overview.
-   - Remember, never upload your S3 before getting the correct API url to call for.
-   - We have api.connyzhou.com as the API entry.
 So be sure to modify all of the fetch functions.
 For instance, when running on your local machine, you might be calling to http://localhost4999/submit-user-input.
 Modify this to https://api.conyzhou.com/submit-user-input when you are ready to upload it to S3 bucket

 2. **Build Frontend:**

    - Run `npm install` and `npm run build` to create a production build.
 The content of this build contains the following files: